jupyter/nbgrader/nbgrader/docs/source/plugins/zipcollect-plugin.rst

 Creating a plugin
 ^^^^^^^^^^^^^^^^^

-To add your own processor you can create a plugin class that inherits from :class:`~nbgrader.plugins.zipcollect.FileNameCollectorPlugin`.
+To add your own collector you can create a plugin class that inherits from :class:`~nbgrader.plugins.zipcollect.FileNameCollectorPlugin`.
 This class needs to only implement one method, which is the :func:`~nbgrader.plugins..zipcollect.FileNameCollectorPlugin.collect` method